 When the weather warms up, many Chicagoans would agree that there’s no better way to explore the city than by boat, whether that’s Lake Michigan or the Chicago River.
 If your bachelorette crew is down to get out on the water, Chicago has plenty of options.

 If the Bachelorette crew is down to get active while also enjoying soaring views of the city, there’s no better way to explore than by kayak.
-Urban Kayaks reopens for the season on May 1 and offers both Riverwalk and lakefront locations.
+Urban Kayaks reopens for the season in May and offers both Riverwalk and lakefront locations.
 Single and tandem kayaks are available and perfect for peddling as a group and enjoying the city’s finest architecture.

 Have drinks with a view